cfinn8822/osticket-prereqs/README.md

 <img src="https://i.imgur.com/wf8aZ2w.png.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>

-15)Now its time to install OS Ticket v1.15.8.Download OS Ticket from the installtion files folder.Extract and copy the "upload" folder to C:\\inetub\wwwroot.Rename "upload" file to "os ticket".
+15)Now its time to install osTicket v1.15.8.Download osTicket from the installtion files folder.Extract and copy the "upload" folder to C:\\inetub\wwwroot.Rename "upload" file to "osTicket".{Name has to be "osTicket" spelled exactly the same or at the end of lab you will get a 404 error}.

 -Reload the IIS again.